uzair19-ai/uzair19-ai/README.md

 👋 Welcome to Uzair Studios

 Hi!
-I'm Uzair, an undergraduate student and passionate self-learner exploring the world of programming and AI.
+I'm Uzair, an undergraduate AI student and passionate self-learner exploring the world of programming and AI.
 This GitHub profile is my learning studio a place where I share my progress, code experiments, and ideas.

 🧠 About Me